sudhakarbadugu/PasswordManager/README.md

 # PasswordManager
-It has generic categories to store the information like Usernames, System passwords.
+It is  generic android app which stores the information via categories to store the information like Username, System passwords.

+This app has main two categories.

+1. Setting the Categories.
+2. Adding the Category entries.